 First, it helps to understand what we're talking about when we use the term "whiplash," which has for decades now been steadily falling out of favor in both the medical and legal realms, especially when it comes to car accident injuries.

-In a car accident, when muscles, tendons, and ligaments in the neck are suddenly and powerfully contracted -- due to the unexpected force of even a seemingly minor collision -- this connective tissue can stretch unusually far.
+When muscles, tendons, and ligaments in the neck are suddenly and powerfully contracted—due to the unexpected force of even a seemingly minor auto collision—this connective tissue can stretch unusually far.
 The resulting neck sprains and neck strains can result in a "soft tissue injury" that is sometimes called "hyperflexion" or "hyperextension," more commonly known as "whiplash" (at least historically).

 The main symptoms of whiplash-type injuries include:

 More severe whiplash-type injuries might be accompanied by memory loss, difficulty concentrating, sleep disturbances, or fatigue.

 Doctors can diagnose a whiplash injury by asking questions about the accident, conducting a physical exam to identify whiplash symptoms, and potentially using imaging scans like X-rays or magnetic resonance imaging (MRI) scans to rule out other possible conditions.